 Number two on that list was recently brought into question in Williams v.
 Raymours Furniture[i].
 That case involved a New Jersey resident who filled out an online application for employment with Respondent, Raymours Furniture, a New York company.
 Respondent called Williams at his home in New Jersey to offer him a job as a warehouse worker.
 Williams accepted the position (via phone in NJ) and began working exclusively at Respondent’s facility in New York.
 He was later injured in the course and scope of his employment with Raymours Furniture which led him to file a Claim Petition in New Jersey seeking permanency benefits under the New Jersey Workers’ Compensation Act.

 The Workers’ Compensation Judge initially held that the NJ Division of Workers’ Compensation was without jurisdiction to consider Williams’ claim.
 Williams filed a timely appeal and his case was heard by the NJ Appellate Division.
 The Appellate Division ultimately held that the NJ Division of Workers’ Compensation did have jurisdiction to adjudicate Williams’ claim due to the fact that he accepted Respondent’s offer of employment while in New Jersey, thus establishing New Jersey as the place the contract was created.
+When it comes to accident during work, the workers comp lawyers in New Port Richey can provide legal aid.

 It has yet to be seen whether Respondent will apply to the New Jersey Supreme Court for review of the Appellate Division ruling, but we will definitely keep an eye out for any related updates and/or determinations.